MurphyPone/murphypone.github.io/src/content/goodharts-law.md

 </details>
 <br>

 Now, in this case, it's glaringly obvious that we could simply write some more useless tests against our equally useless code.
-But what if you're in the definitely-ficticious-and-didn't-happen-to-me situation described above?
+But what if you're in the definitely-fictitious-and-didn't-happen-to-me situation described above?
 Are you going to try to grok a testing library and methodology to move the needle by 1.3% so your PR isn't blocked in a high-stress situation?

 (If you're reading this and are one of my coworkers, I just want to say: obviously I would take the time to do a good job 👍👍👍 you can click away now).